UST-MICO/docs/tutorials/01-add-a-service.rst

 .. note::

-    :samp:`Short Name` must be all lowercase containing only (latin) letters, numbers and `-` and must start with a letter.
+    :samp:`Short Name` must be all lowercase, contain only (latin) letters, numbers and the character :samp:`-`.
+Also the fist character must be a letter.

-    :samp:`Version` must consist of three numbers formatted like in https://semver.org/spec/v2.0.0.html (semantic versioning)
+    :samp:`Version` must consist of three numbers formatted like in https://semver.org/spec/v2.0.0.html (semantic versioning).

 .. _importing-a-service-from-github: